readthedocs/ethicalads.io/content/posts/tips-for-getting-a-developer-interview.md

 experience, this raises your chances significantly.

-In our interviews, another channel that mid-size and larger companies we talked to used to recruit was to rely on their presense at conferences.
+In our interviews, another channel that mid-size and larger companies we talked to used to recruit was to rely on their presence at conferences.
 For many companies, recruiting was the primary motivator to sponsor a conference and have a booth.
 As a candidate, talking to the engineers at the booth and showing interest can ensure that your application doesn't